 When starting a food business, you must know the regulations for your food product(s).
 We have compiled a list of FDA website links and resources you may need for your business:

-To carry out specific provisions of the Bioterrorism Act, FDA established regulations requiring that food facilities register with FDA.
+To implement specific provisions of the Bioterrorism Act, the FDA established regulations requiring that food facilities register with the agency.
+Food Facility Registration (FFR) provides your facility registration # and PIN.

 Registration of Food Facility Website